cn0047/stash/ed/microservices.md

 * Two-Phase Commit Protocol.
 * Eventual consistency (put job in queue and eventually all will be done).

+In real world app you it's ok to have HYBRID-Microservices architecture.

 ## Advantages

 * Possibility to use different languages.